-Lucid Motors — currently waiting to merge with Churchill Capital IV (NYSE: CCIV), at which point it will trade under the symbol ‘LCID’ — was founded in 2007 as Aviera, a company that built EV batteries and powertrains for vehicle manufacturers.
+Lucid Motors began trading publically in July of 2021 following a SPAC merger with Churchill Capital IV.
+It now trades on the NASDAQ under the ticker symbol LCID.
+It was founded in 2007 as Aviera, a company that built EV batteries and powertrains for vehicle manufacturers.
 In 2016 it rebranded, becoming Lucid Motors, and announced its plans to become a fully-fledged car manufacturer itself.
 Lucid Motors could be a competitor to NIO as an alternative to Tesla, making it very difficult for NIO to expand from China to the U.S.

 For the future, the company plans to sell energy storage solutions using its expertise in battery tech to expand in this direction.
 On the car front, it should start producing more affordable cars as its brand equity and in-house technology grow.
 Indeed, one very optimistic prediction is that the company will reach a trillion-dollar valuation by 2040.

 Tesla (NASDAQ: TSLA) is the top dog when it comes to the EV world.
 Although it has its fair share of critics, the company always seems to exceed expectations.
-In its Q1 results, the EV giant received $518 million in revenue from regulatory credits sales, up 46% YoY.
-Furthermore, Tesla sold $272 million worth of cryptocurrency during the quarter, resulting in a profit of $100 million.
-Indeed, its adjusted earnings per share were $0.93 for the quarter, up 304% year over year (YoY).
+In its Q2 2022 results, the EV giant reported revenue of $16.93 billion and adjusted earnings of $2.27 per share.

-For Q2, although its earnings are not yet released, the company has announced that it produced and delivered over 200,000 vehicles, 20,000 more than the previous quarter and up 122% YoY.
+For Q3, although its earnings are not yet released, the company has announced that it produced and delivered over 343,000 vehicles, 35% more than the previous quarter and up 42% YoY.

-Despite this, Tesla has smashed all expectations over the past year, and as such its stock has soared.
+Despite this, Tesla has smashed all expectations over the past few years, and as such, its stock has soared.
 It seems like this will continue to be NIO's biggest competition in China and across the world if NIO decides to expand further on a global scale.

 Xiaopeng Motors (NYSE: XPEV) is another EV maker based in China.
 It serves as a competitor to both Tesla and NIO.
 For NIO in particular, it is currently operating in the same two countries, China and Norway.
 For both of these companies, this is a great gateway into the European Market.
-Xpeng went public in the U.S. last August and recently went public in Hong Kong this July.
+Xpeng went public in the U.S. in August 2020 and went public in Hong Kong in July 2021.

-The company has produced two electric vehicles since 2018, the G3 SUV and the P7 Sedan, both of which are strikingly similar to Tesla's Model Y and Model 3 Sedan respectively.
-The company is now also producing a new sedan, the P5, which will undercut Tesla's price with a starting price of $24,700 and with the use of Xpeng's advanced self-driving tech.
+The company has produced mutiple electric vehicles since 2018, including the G3 SUV and the P7 Sedan, both of which are strikingly similar to Tesla's Model Y and Model 3 Sedan respectively.
+The company is now also producing a new sedan, the P5, which undercuts Tesla's price with a starting price of $24,700 and with the use of Xpeng's advanced self-driving tech.